rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### Use Gazebo simulator

-Launch the pakcages with command:
+Launch the packages with command:

 ```sh
 roslaunch crane_x7_gazebo crane_x7_with_table.launch